Windoooors/Lapis/README.en.md

     "WahlapConnectiveKitsUrl": ""
 }
 ```
-* Before launching, please unarchive resource files, then put the `resource` folder into the directory that contains the executable file of Lapis.
+* Before launching, please download resource files from [here](https://github.com/Windoooors/Lapis/releases/tag/resource-v1.0.0) and unarchive them, then put the `resource` folder into the directory that contains the executable file of Lapis.

 * Launch Lapis
-  `./Lapis`
+  `./Lapis` *Linux and Darwin*
+  `.\Lapis.exe` *Windows with Powershell*

 ## Libraries Used
 * [NLog](https://github.com/NLog/NLog)